RISP Data Bytes

 Background

-The size and type of non-family settings in which people with intellectual and developmental disabilities (IDD) live has been shifting since institutions began downsizing in the 1960s.
-With access to Medicaid Home and Community-Based Services (HCBS) funding more people with IDD are living in very small settings.
+The size and type of non-family settings in which people with intellectual and developmental disabilities (IDD) live has shifted over the last 20 years.
+With increasing access to Medicaid Home and Community-Based Services (HCBS) funding, more people with IDD are living in individualized settings.

 Key Finding

 A horizontal stacked bar chart shows the number of people with IDD living in various non-institutional settings.
-There are five bars each representing a year beginning in 2000 through 2020 in five-year increments.
-Each bar contains three segments that represent group settings of four or more, host/foster or group settings of three or fewer, and own home.
+There are five bars each representing a year beginning in 2001 through 2021 in five-year increments.
+Each bar contains three segments that represent group settings of four or more people, host/foster homes or group settings of three or fewer people, and own home settings.

 Recommendations

-Living arrangements for people with IDD not living with a family member have shifted away from group homes to people’s own home, host or foster family homes, or homes shared by three or fewer people.
-This shift has mostly happened as states have increased access to supports in settings other than group homes.
+Living arrangements for people with IDD who do not live with a family member have shifted away from larger group homes to individualized settings.
+Those settings include the person’s own home, host or foster family homes, and group homes shared by three or fewer people.
+This is possible as states have increased access to supports in individualized settings.
+People living in smaller settings make more choices about their daily lives (Houseworth et al., 2018).
 States should continue to reduce the use of group settings of four or more people and to expand access to support offered in a person’s own home, a host or foster family home, or very small group settings.

 Data Sources